jplhomer/superflare/packages/superflare/docs/design.md

 ---
 title: Superflare's Design Principles
+description: How I built Superflare, some hot takes, and more.
 ---

 I built Superflare to scratch my own itch.
 Traditionally, I'm a PHP developer who's been working with Laravel for a long time.
 However, I've spent much of my time recently in the JavaScript framework space.